arvind-skg/VeritasAI/README.md

 # VeritasAI

-Cryptographic evidence and governance infrastructure for autonomous, consequential AI agent systems, powered by the Northwind Cipher CooL SDK (`cool-nwc`).
+Cryptographic evidence and governance infrastructure for autonomous, consequential AI agent systems,powered by the Northwind Cipher CooL SDK (`cool-nwc`).

 ---